 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for other small chocolate cake recipes?
-You’ll love our Chocolate Lava Cake, Chocolate Cake, Flourless Chocolate Cake, Devil’s Food Cake, German Chocolate Cake, and our recipe for Two Chocolate Cupcakes!
+Looking for more small chocolate cake recipes?
+Try our Chocolate Lava Cake, Chocolate Cake, Flourless Chocolate Cake, Devil’s Food Cake, German Chocolate Cake, or Two Chocolate Cupcakes—all perfectly portioned for one or two!

 Check out our other Mini Cake Recipes for more wonderful small cake ideas!